With our new Net Promoter Score awards, we give clients the option to:

 This one gets no styling at all, so you’ll need to constrain its size with whatever tag you place it inside of.
 There is a hard-limit on how small this can get before Apex Charts will just not render it.

 returns only the NPS Award image(s)

 - count (defaults to 1).
-If you specify more, it will include all Award images for that Client, up to the qty you specify or the total Awards they have been awarded.
+If you specify more, it will include all award images for that client, up to the quantity you specify or the total awards they have received.

 Awards get ranked first by year (most recent first) and then by level… Perfect Score => Top 10 => World Class Service

 - ContainerClass: optional, a CSS class to be applied to the div tag that wraps each image.
 This is a CSS class that you define in your site’s stylesheet, but will be added to the image’s container div